MaggieVL/PacMan/README.md

   * make PacMan identify walls and the borders of the board
   * animate the pacman w/ javascript
   * place this inside a game loop (read the article)
+* Done
+  * read more img and scaling images css docs with these in mind:
+    * make the board bigger and more 'readable'
+    * animate the pacman w/ javascript